jfisteus/ztreamy/doc/programming.rst

 is that the first one uses ZLIB compression.
 Your program does not need to be aware about compression, because `ztreamy` decompresses the data internally.
-Connecting to the compressed stream should normally be the preferred option, due to the amount if traffic it saves.
+Connecting to the compressed stream should normally be the preferred option, due to the amount of traffic it saves.

 Developing a consumer synchronously